vre-hub/vre/README.md

 EOSC Future CERN Infrastructure Code.

-## Getting Started
+## Getting started as a collaborator

 1. Clone this repo
-2. [Install git-crypt](https://github.com/AGWA/git-crypt/blob/master/INSTALL.md) and let someone add your GPG `USER_ID`
+2. [Install git-crypt](https://github.com/AGWA/git-crypt/blob/master/INSTALL.md), generate a GPG Key `gpg --full-generate-key`, export the public key `gpg --export --armor $KEY_ID` and send it to one of the collaborators already added to git-crypt
-3. Uncrypt enrypted files in the repo using `git-crypt unlock`
+3. After they added you, you should be able to decrypt encrypted files in the repo using `git-crypt unlock`
+4. ..

-## Setup Documentation
+## Setup documentation

-1. Creation of [Key Pair](https://docs.openstack.org/python-openstackclient/pike/cli/command-objects/keypair.html) to use with the cluster, called `eosc-cluster-keypair` and created by `dogosein`.
+The [Key Pair](https://docs.openstack.org/python-openstackclient/pike/cli/command-objects/keypair.html) that was used to setup the cluster is called `eosc-cluster-keypair` and was created by `dogosein`.

-2. Cluster creation using the following command:
+The cluster was created by the following command:

 ```bash
 openstack coe cluster create eosc-cluster \